 Each log has a built-in time column

 __time__.
-When the statistical function of any column is activated, the statistics will be automatically made for the time column.
+When the statistical analysis feature of any column is enabled, the statistics of

-date_trunc function to align the time column to hour, minute, day, month, and year.
+date_trunc function can truncate the time column to minute, hour, day, month, and year.

 * | SELECT count(1) as pv, __time__ - __time__% 300 as minute5 group by minute5 limit 100